kunlefqd/EECS-3311-conference-room-scheduler/README.md

 # Run the GUI with:

-In Eclipse: Right-click on src/main/java and run as java application

 ```bash
 javac $(find src/main/java -name "*.java") -d out
 java -cp out com.conferenceroomscheduler.Main
 ```
+or

+In Eclipse: Right-click on src/main/java and run as java application